310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 • Dental Work: If damage has already been done to the teeth, dental work such as bonding, crowns, or bridges may be necessary to restore the teeth to their original shape and size.

-• Behavioral Therapy: In severe cases, Dr. Goel may recommend behavioral therapy to help break the habit of teeth grinding.
+• Behavioral Therapy: In severe cases, behavioral therapy may be recommended to help break the habit of teeth grinding.

 Frequently Asked Questions